AndrewMonteith/UFL/README.md

 4. Difference in tree traversal speed via various flavours
     - Roles in hashing and preserving immutability
 5. Importance of type stability for performance
+    - Don't use isa too much since it means Julia cannot reason about the type information at the caller site
 6. Building effective type hierachies.
 Use example of ufl_operands on Terminal/Operator vs on all types
     - Original accessor for each type would be too slow below of abstract -> concrete type resolution
     - Whereas generalising to behaviour over abstract types instead of binding it to concrete gave the best performance